Punctured logarithmic maps: Punctured maps

 \begin{definition} The fs monoid $Q$ defined by \eqref{Eqn: basic monoid} is called the \emph{basic monoid associated to the type $\tau=(G,\bg,\bsigma,\bu)$}, while its dual $Q^\vee\in \Cones$ (or $Q_\RR^\vee$ with the integral structure understood) is called the \emph{associated basic cone}. \end{definition}

-Note that only the existence of at least one tropical punctured map of the given type shows that $\ell_0(E)\neq0$ as required in the definition.\footnote{The analogue of this statement in \cite{LogGW} is the condition $\ul{\text{GS}}(\ocM)\neq\emptyset$.} Observe also that just as marked points do not enter in the definition of basicness, there is no role for punctures in the statement of Proposition~\ref{Prop: Basic monoid}.
+{ Note that while the definition of the basic monoid makes sense for all types, the length function $\ell_0(E)$ {constructed in \eqref{Eqn: ell_0, h_0} in the proof of Proposition~\ref{Prop: Basic monoid}} may be zero for some edge $E$.
+In this case, the universal tropical domain $\Gamma(G,\ell_0)$ in the proof of Proposition~\ref{Prop: Basic monoid} is not the domain of a tropical punctured map according to Definition~\ref{Def: Punctured tropical curve}.
+The basic monoid is therefore only meaningful if there exists at least one tropical punctured map of the given type.}\footnote{The analogue of this statement in \cite{LogGW} is the condition $\ul{\text{GS}}(\ocM)\neq\emptyset$.} Observe also that just as marked points do not enter in the definition of basicness, there is no role for punctures in the statement of Proposition~\ref{Prop: Basic monoid}.

 \begin{proposition} Let $(C^\circ/W, \bp,f)$ be a pre-stable punctured map.
 Then

 is an open subset of $|\ul{W}|$. \end{proposition}